Scientific: Myrtus communis

 Landscape Use: Low edging, formal hedge to small multiple-trunk tree.
 A versatile plant with many landscape uses that are mostly cultivar specific.
 Ergo, know your cultivar differences!

-Foliage/texture: Medium green simple leaf, lanceolate and sessile to 1", distinctly aromatic, fine to medium fine texture
+Foliage/Texture: Medium green, glabrous, simple leaf, lanceolate and sessile to 1-inch long, distinctly aromatic; fine to medium fine texture.

-Flowers & fruits: Small cream-white flowers arising from auxiliary flower buds followed by small black drupe-like fruit in Summer and Fall
+Flowers & Fruits: Small, cream-white flowers arising from axillary flower buds followed by small bluish-black, drupe-like fruits that look like elongated blueberries in the fall.

-Soil: Iron chlorosis will develop in highly alkaline, wet soil conditions, and I don't recommend use of common myrtle if the soil is > 8.3.
-Soil must be well drained.
-If chlorsis occurs because of high soil alkalinity, then regularly treat with elemental sulfur and use ammoniacal forms of nitrogen fertilizer to help lower soil pH.
+Soil: Soils must be well drained.
+Iron chlorosis on leaves will manifest when growing in highly alkaline, wet soil conditions, and I don't recommend use of common myrtle if the soil pH is above 8.3.
+If chlorosis occurs because of high soil alkalinity, then regularly treat with elemental sulfur and use NH4+ or urea forms of nitrogen fertilizer to help lower soil pH.

-Watering: Takes some drought in Phoenix, but respond best to regular though not frequent deep waterings.
+Watering: Common myrtle is surprisingly drought tolerant in Phoenix, but will respond best to regular though not frequent deep waterings.

 Pruning: Common myrtle responds well to any type of pruning.
-Large specimens are trained into beautirful multiple trunk trees, whereas dwarf cultivars are sheared with great success into formal shapes.
+Large specimens may be trained into beautiful, multiple trunk small trees with amazing cinnamon-colored, twisted trunk patterns; whereas, dwarf cultivars can be sheared with great success by experienced or inexperienced 'Horticultural clods of Phoenix' (aka 'Hort clods') into any number of different formal shapes.

-Disease and pests: Rare outbreaks of spider mites during the summer are the only problem this plant ever seems to have in Phoenix.
+Disease and Pests: Rare outbreaks of spider mites during the summer are the only biotic problem this plant ever seems to have in Phoenix.